Toby Miller

-Toby Miller (9 August 1958) is a British/Australian-American cultural studies and media studies scholar.
+Bruce Toby Andrew Miller (9 August 1958) is a British/Australian-American cultural studies and media studies scholar.
 He is the author of several books and articles.
-He was chair of the Department of Media & Cultural Studies at the University of California, Riverside (UCR) and is most recently a professor at Loughborough University.
-Prior to his academic career, Miller worked in broadcasting, banking, and civil service.

-He is also the Editor-in-Chief of the open-access journal Open Cultural Studies, published by De Gruyter.
+He was chair of the Department of Media & Cultural Studies at the University of California, Riverside, and he is the Editor-in-Chief of the open-access journal Open Cultural Studies.

 Biography

-Miller was born in the United Kingdom and grew up in Australia.
+Miller was born on 9 August 1958 in the United Kingdom and grew up in England, India, and Australia.
 He earned a B.A. in history and political science at Australian National University in 1980 and a PhD in philosophy and communication studies at Murdoch University in 1991.

-In July 2004, Miller became a full-time professor at UCR following a stint as a visiting professor.
+In July 2004, Miller became a full-time professor at the University of California, Riverside (UCR) following a stint as a visiting professor.
 Formerly, he was a professor in the Departments of English, Sociology, and Women's Studies, as well as director of the program in film and visual culture.
-As of December 2008, he chairs the new Department of Media & Cultural Studies.
-Preceding his professorship at UCR, Miller was a professor at New York University, and held previous appointments at Murdoch University, Griffith University, and the University of New South Wales.
-Professor Miller is now a Faculty of Excellence Professor at Tec de Monterrey University in Mexico.
+As of December 2008, he chaired the new Department of Media & Cultural Studies.
+He retired emeritus in 2013.
+Preceding his professorship at UCR, Miller was a professor at New York University 1993–2004 and he held previous appointments at Murdoch University, Griffith University, and the University of New South Wales.

+Professor Miller later held a Faculty of Excellence Professor position at Tecnológico de Monterrey in Mexico.
+He is Editor-in-Chief of the open-access journal Open Cultural Studies, published by De Gruyter.